onelastjedi/pwdhash/README.md

-# PwdHash in FreePascal
+# PwdHash in Free Pascal

-This is a FreePascal implementation of PwdHash, accessible from the command line.
+This is a Free Pascal implementation of PwdHash, accessible from the command line.
 It is function-equivalent to the original PwdHash browser add-on.